mulesoft-catalyst/flex-gateway-dev-framework/README.md

 ## Features

 - **Remove Rust dependencies**: The custom policy code build and packaging is delegated to a Docker container with the required dependencies
-- **Generate code from template**: The custom script provided create a custom policy project, ready to published on Exchange
+- **Generate code from template**: The custom script provided creates a custom policy project, ready to be published on Exchange
 - **Run locally**: A Docker Compose configuration packages the policy, initializes a local Flex Gateway, and deploys the policy
-- **Register automatically**: The Docker image provided registers the Flex Gateway against the Anypoint Platform in Local mode when is created.
+- **Register automatically**: The Docker image provided registers the Flex Gateway with the Anypoint Platform in Local mode when is created.
 It removes the manual Registration step from the Flex Gateway setup
 - **PoC ready**: The provided Flex Gateway Docker image contains an API instance.
 The Docker compose environment spins up an HTTP Bin server to simplify testing the custom policy with a real API

 ### Benefits